 Agrohomeopathy pioneer Kaviraj received more questions about pests than plants.
 Here are his suggestions for keeping some of them at bay.

 Kaviraj made these suggestions for using homeopathy on horse chestnut trees and as a deterrent for fleas, ants, cockroaches, and moths.

 “My sheep have had fly strike as well as lice.
 Is there any homeopathic remedy for these conditions?
 If so, how do I administer it to them?”
 Read the answer for this and other questions.

 Some years back we conducted a survey on a remedy with a reputation for being a snail deterrent.
 Here are the results from those who put their hand up to test it for us.

 Is it best to spray Helix tosta on the leaves or water the remedy into the ground?
 Does it work with all snails?
 We answer these and other questions.

-Savvy gardeners use homeopathy to repel slugs and snails.
+Savvy gardeners use a homeopathic remedy to repel slugs and snails.
 Here’s how they do it.
-There’s even instructions on how to make the remedy yourself, if so inclined.
+Instructions on how to make the remedy, if so inclined, are included.